christophsax/seasonal/README.md

 **seasonal** is free and open source, licensed under GPL-3.
 It has been developed for the use at the Swiss State Secretariat of Economic Affairs and is completely independent of X-13ARIMA-SEATS, which is in the Public Domain.

 This is a very new package, and it may still contain bugs.
-Please report them on github or send me an [e-mail](mailto:christoph.sax@gmail.com).
+Please report them on Github or send me an [e-mail](mailto:c.sax@seco.admin.ch).
 Thank you!

 [manual]: http://www.census.gov/ts/x13as/docX13AS.pdf "Reference Manual"

 [qref]: http://www.census.gov/ts/x13as/pc/qrefX13ASpc.pdf "Quick Reference"

-[census]: http://www.census.gov/ts/x13as "United States Census Bureau"
+[census]: http://www.census.gov/srd/www/x13as/ "United States Census Bureau"

 [census_win]: http://www.census.gov/srd/www/x13as/x13down_pc.html "Combined X-13ARIMA-SEATS archives"